Mahin556/K8S-artifects/3-CKA-2024/Resources/Day03/readme.md

 FROM nginx:latest AS deployer
 COPY --from=installer /app/build /usr/share/nginx/html
 ```
+- The workdir on the final image is `/`

 - Build the docker image using the application code and Dockerfile